 The MLK Scholars spring break trip to Ghana was another standout opportunity for Gianna.
 “It was an experience I never thought I would have,” she recalls.
 “It was so incredibly meaningful to me.
 As a biracial (Black/white) person, I have always wanted to go to Africa to connect with my ancestors.
 I am so grateful I had that opportunity.
 It’s something I will always cherish.”

 Scholarship and Growth

 Regardless of the specifics, there are a few core values that every NYU MLK Scholar shares.
-These values are excellence in academic achievement, distinguished leadership, and community service.
-We automatically consider all students who apply to NYU for scholarships like the MLK Program.
-There’s no additional step a student needs to take.
+Excellence in academic achievement, distinguished leadership, and community service.
+We automatically consider all students who apply to NYU for opportunities like the MLK Scholars Program.
+There’s no additional step an applicant needs to take.

 NYU is committed to meeting the demonstrated financial need of its admitted first year students, as determined by the on time submission of the CSS Profile.
 While our program offers the potential to utilize research grants and summer internships, we do not offer merit-based scholarships as a supplement to NYU scholarships that are based on financial need.
 Explore the following links for more information about financial aid at NYU: